mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-04-tuesday_morning_Notebook_servers.md

 ### Finding your way around the JupyterLab interface

-Spend a few moments familiarizing yourself with the basic JupyterLab interface.
-Head on over to the [JupyterLab interface docs](https://jupyterlab.readthedocs.io/en/stable/user/interface.html) to get started.
+Let's now spend a few minutes exploring the JupyterLab interface using the [documentation provided by JupyterLab](https://jupyterlab.readthedocs.io/en/stable/user/interface.html) to get started.
+Open the link in a fresh browser window and then return here when you have worked through the documentation there.
+Don't worry about covering all the details there.
+Just work out how we can use the Notebook terminal together with the added benefits of having a graphical user interface to work with files.
+Don't worry

 Fundamentally, your screen is divided into a few areas.
 You'll see context menus at the top (File, Edit, View, Run etc.), a file browser pane on the left, and an activity area that initially displays a launcher interface with tiles.
 Clicking on one of these tiles will open a new tab in the activity area.